Aamir1551/CompSwap/README.md

 Which will install the necessary packages you require.
 After this, run the python files in this virtual environment.
 Note that we are using python version 3.12.4

-You can run this project, by running the relevant python file: `contracts/AllCorrectSimulator.ipynb` (or run `contracts/Protocol1AllCorrectSimulator.ipynb` to do a run using protocol1 without any example hashes).
+You can run this project, by running the relevant python file: `contracts/AllCorrectSimulator.ipynb` (or run `contracts/Protocol1AllCorrectSimulator.ipynb` to do a run using protocol 1 without any example hashes).
 In that file, we do a successful verification run of a request which we also deploy on the Arbiturm sepolia test net.